Najiba Malikova

 Najiba Gashim qizi Melikova (Nəcibə Məlikova, Меликова, Наджиба; 1921–1992) also Näcibä Mälikova, was an Azerbaijani and Soviet actress of theater and film.
-She was awarded the title of People's Artists of the Azerbaijan SSR (June 1, 1974).
+She was awarded the title of People's Artiste of the Azerbaijan SSR (June 1, 1974).

 Biography

-Melikova was born on October 25, 1921 in the Buzovna settlement of Baku, Azerbaijan Democratic Republic.
+Melikova was born on October 25, 1921, in the Buzovna settlement of Baku, Azerbaijan Democratic Republic.
 She received her primary education in a village.
 From 1940 to 1943, she studied at the Baku Theater School, where she was in the same class as Fatma Kadri.
 After graduating from school, she started work at Ganja State Drama Theater.
 Soon after returning to Baku, she entered the Theater Institute, graduating in 1951.

 Melikova started stage acting in 1938.
 In 1952, she began to appear in episodic roles in the National Drama Theater.
 Melikova appeared in dramas and comedies.

 On June 10, 1959, Melikova received the title of Honored Artist of the Azerbaijan SSR.
-On June 1, 1974, she was award the title, People's Artists of the Azerbaijan SSR.
+On June 1, 1974, she was awarded the title, People's Artists of the Azerbaijan SSR.

-The actress died on July 27, 1992 in Baku.
+The actress died on July 27, 1992, in Baku.
 She was buried in the Alley of Honor cemetery in Baku.